June 15, 2021

+Updated: June 15th, 2021.
 So you’ve added a Google Tag Manager snippet to a website (by carefully following the instructions).
-Website’s developer contacts you and says that Google Tag Manager snippet generates errors (gtm.js 404) and keeps littering his error log.
-Well, there’s a simple solution for this issue.
+The website’s developer contacts you and says that the Google Tag Manager snippet generates errors (gtm.js 404) and keeps littering his error log.
+Well, there’s a simple solution to this issue.

 404 not found for GET: GET http://www.googletagmanager.com/gtm.js?id=GTM-XXXXX

 “http response code indicates tag failed to fire: status 404. this could be due to an empty or un-published container”